When estimating software development project risks, we often face significant challenges of risk identification and controls at various levels.

 Most commonly, businesses control project budgets and schedules but possible delays, extra cost, or communication issues are often overlooked.
 How to mitigate risks in a project?
 Risk estimation and scoring will help you avoid project breaches and will mitigate problematic situations.

-In this article, we'll elaborate on software development risks and mitigation.
+In this article, we'll elaborate on risk management in software development projects.

 How to define project risks